stjeong/rasp_vusb/README.md

 What is it?
 ================================
 This repo explains how to turn your Raspberry Pi Zero into USB Keyboard and Mouse.
-Also provides sample code and binaries.
+Also provides sample code and binaries to control them.

 Steps - Installation
 ================================